-Results from clinical trials may have influence on an individual's preference for one brand over the other.
-According to data from clinical trials, the vaccines by Pfizer-BioNTech and Moderna have a 95% efficacy rate, and should be taken in 2 doses with an interval of 21-28 days after the first dose.
-AstraZeneca also reported that their vaccine has a 70% efficacy rate and should be taken in 2 doses, 28 days apart.
-In comparison, Sinovac had varying results with a 51% to 91.25% efficacy rate.
-In general, the side effects of all COVID-19 vaccines include fatigue, muscle pain, headache, chills, fever, nausea and a risk of severe anaphylaxis in individuals who had a previous allergic reaction to vaccines.
-To eliminate vaccine preference, the government can implement initiatives to increase vaccination knowledge and awareness, community engagement, and vaccine availability in convenient and accessible locations.
-With the known information on the public's preference for specific brands, the government can increase the availability of Pfizer-BioNTech and AstraZeneca vaccines to encourage people with a preference to be inoculated.
+Results from clinical trials may have influenced an individual's decision to prefer one brand over the other.23 According to the clinical trials, the vaccines by Pfizer-BioNTech and Moderna should be taken in 2 doses, 21-28 days apart, with a 95% efficacy rate.
+AstraZeneca also reported that their vaccine should also be taken in 2 doses, 28 days apart, with 70% efficacy rate.
+In comparison, Sinovac's Covax had varying results with 51% to 91.25% efficacy rate.
+In general, the side effects of all COVID-19 vaccines include fatigue, muscle pain, headache, chills, fever and nausea.24 However, it can lead to severe allergic reactions if an individual had a previous allergic reaction to vaccines.
+In solving this, governments across the world have shared common elements to successfully eliminate vaccine preference.
+These would include initiatives to increase vaccination knowledge and awareness, community engagement, and making vaccines available in convenient and accessible locations.25 Diversely, with the known information on the public's preference for specific brands, the government can increase the availability of Pfizer-BioNTech and AstraZeneca to encourage people with a preference to be vaccinated.

-Reasons for Not Accepting COVID-19 Vaccine by Non-Acceptance Respondents
+Reasons for not Accepting COVID Vaccine by Non-Acceptance Respondents

 Most of the respondents who were unwilling to accept the vaccine have expressed their distrust of the vaccine (56.5%) and were not sure of its safety (59.7%).
 This should show a possible correlation between the vaccine and its perceived effectiveness.
-This was further elaborated in a study by Bond and Nolan, which discussed the lack of perceived risk and severity for the infection leading to decreased perception for urgency in getting a vaccine.
-Another reason may be attributed to the conflicting news made by the Department of Health (DOH), other agencies and news outlets on the safety of vaccines, which creates an ambience of contradictions and leads to a negative effect on the level of trust in these institutions.
-As most of the vaccines were still in Phase 3 of clinical trials, their efficacy was not yet final at the time of this study.
-Most likely, waiting for further results of Phase 4 clinical trials to assure safety would decrease the nonacceptance among the public regarding COVID-19 vaccines, which will be similar to WHO's findings in their report on vaccine hesitancy.
-Since most of the reasons for not accepting the vaccines were related to doubt of the vaccine, trusted organizations, such as medical student organizations, and healthcare workers can help assure the public of the vaccines' efficacy and safety with first-hand experiences.
+19 This was further elaborated in a study by Bond and Nolan, which discussed the lack of perceived risk and severity for the infection led to decreased perception for urgency in getting a vaccine.
+26 Another reason may be attributed to the conflicting news made by DOH on the safety of vaccines, including reports from other agencies and news outlets, which creates an ambience of contradictions and leads to a negative effect on the level of trust in these institutions.
+19 As most of the vaccines were still in Phase 3 of clinical trials, it shows that their efficacy was not yet final.
+Most likely, waiting for further results of Phase 4 Clinical trials to assure safety will decrease the non-acceptance of the public on COVID-19 vaccine, which will be similar to WHO's findings in their report on vaccine hesitancy.
+27 Since most of the reasons for not accepting the vaccines were related to doubt of the vaccine, trusted organizations, such as medical student organizations, and healthcare workers can help assure the public of the vaccines' efficacy and safety with first-hand experiences.

-Change of Perception of the Non-Acceptance Group Due to Vaccination of Government Health Care Workers and Authorities
+Change of Perception of Non-Acceptance Group Due to Vaccination of Government Health Care

+Workers and Authorities

 From the group of respondents who were unwilling to accept vaccines, only less than 5% were willing to be vaccinated when the government healthcare workers and authorities were immunized.
-A position to consider was the controversy surrounding past vaccination programs, most notably the Dengvaxia® vaccine, attributing to a decreased vaccine confidence.
-Generally, the continued non-acceptance of vaccines can be primarily attributed to mistrust of the institutions that provide them, in this case, the Philippine Government; thus, a possible solution would be to focus on trust-building policies and practices between the public and the government.
+A position to consider was the controversy surrounding past vaccination programs, most notably the Dengvaxia® vaccine, attributed to a decreased vaccine confidence.
+Generally, the core for the continued non-acceptance can be primarily attributed to mistrust on the institutions that provide them, in this case, the Philippine Government; thus, a possible solution would be to focus on trust-building policies and practices between the public and the government.28